SuhoRyu/HATIE/README.md

 Then, the code will save the resulting segmentation mask files into the output directory you specified.

 ### 3. Scoring
 The next step is the actual scoring phase.
 Using the segmentation mask files obtained from the previous step, the following script computes scores for each edited output image using all metrics included in HATIE.
-Open the "score.sh" file, which should appear as shown below.
+Open the `score.sh` file, which should appear as shown below.

 ```bash
 #!/bin/bash